percona/percona-helm-charts/README.md

 # Percona Helm Charts

-[Percona](https://www.percona.com/) is commited to simplify the deployment and management of databases on Kubernetes.
+[Percona](https://www.percona.com/) is committed to simplify the deployment and management of databases on Kubernetes.
 [Helm](https://helm.sh/) enables users to package, run, share and manage even complex applications.
 This repository contains Helm charts for the following Percona products.

 * [Percona XtraDB Cluster Operator](charts/pxc-operator/)